jlilienfeld/oracle-search/documents/readme.md

 pfSense only allows traffic from [CloudFlare's CIDRs](https://www.cloudflare.com/ips/) This setup allows hiding the system's public IPs to the public.
 It is not possible to access the system via other means than CloudFlare.

+Authentication is all done with Auth0 and OpenID/Connect.
+Spring Boot security is used in the backend to integrate with Auth0.

 "Oracle Search" application is reponsible for:
 * Authenticating users and their requests.
   * Currently this is done via Auth0.